DaradiciLevente/JC3248W535C-EspHome-NTP-Clock/README.md

 - smooth visual transitions and clean UI elements
 - optional Home Assistant sensors and data integration

-This repository contains all required resources: ESPHome configuration, display assets, fonts, wiring information, and setup instructions.
+This repository contains all required resources: ESPHome configuration, display assets, fonts and setup instructions.
 The project is designed to be easy to reproduce, customize, and extend.

 <p align="center"> <img src="assets/22.png" width="300"/> <img src="assets/11.png" width="300"/> </p>